-Essential amino acids compete with each other in order to pass through the haematomeningeal barrier and reach the brain.
+Essential amino acids compete with each other to pass through the haematomeningeal barrier and reach the brain.
 The most active amino acid will prevent the other ones from passing.
 Those struggles are quite complex and can explain certain difficulties encountered in falling asleep.

-In the evening, it is recommended to avoid consumption of sugar, coffee, certain teas or cola drinks.
+In the evening, it is recommended to avoid the consumption of sugar, coffee, and certain teas or cola drinks.
 Red meat also should be avoided as it raises the tryptophan level which, as we have seen above, is a precursor of serotonin, the molecule of sleep.
 And as we need light sleep for provoking experiences during the night, it is preferable to facilitate the passage of other amino acids that lower the level of insulin secretion.

-That balance will be obtained, not as one might think in cutting out the evening meal, but rather by eating a light meal composed of nutrients chosen according to the quality of sleep one wishes to obtain and also according to the quality of thoughts one seeks.
+That balance will be obtained, not as one might think by cutting out the evening meal, but rather by eating a light meal composed of nutrients chosen according to the quality of sleep one wishes to obtain and also according to the quality of thoughts one seeks.